 Chemical Engineering Program Objectives and Outcomes

-The Chemical Engineering Department's educational objectives state the general goals of the program.
-The Department will produce graduates that:
+The Chemical Engineering Program's educational objectives state the general goals of the program.
+Program graduates are expected to:

-Objective 1: Practice chemical engineering* in traditional and emerging fields.
+1: practice chemical engineering* in traditional and emerging fields

-Objective 4: Contribute to society and maintain ties to the university.
+4: contribute to society and maintain ties to the university.